EddieJ03/Amazon-Reviews-Project/README.md

 ![alt text](image-5.png)

 ### Model 2
 We see that there is quite some bit of improvement in the second model.
-From the training data, we see that our training performance achieves a precision and recall of 0.65 and 0.89 respectively for non-positive reviews while achieving a 0.99 and 0.97 precision and recall respectively for positive ones, with the testing performances being somewhat lower yet still comparable in precision and recall (at 0.53 and 0.74 for non-positive reviews and 0.98 and 0.95 for positive ones).
+From the training data, we see that our training performance achieves a precision and recall of 0.65 and 0.89 respectively for non-positive and positive reviews while achieving a 0.99 and 0.97 precision and recall respectively for positive ones, with the testing performances being somewhat lower yet still comparable in precision and recall (at 0.53 and 0.74 for non-positive reviews and 0.98 and 0.95 for positive ones).
 We see that the F1-score is much more improved as well for both training and testing, seeing a jump from 0.16 to 0.62 and 0.79 to 0.97 F1-scores for the testing data for non-positive data and positive data respectively.
 We also see a much more improved accuracy at 0.96 for training and 0.94 for testing.
-One thing we did notice is that with higher model compelxities, there does seem to be a sign of overfitting as shown below: the difference between test loss and training loss increases with model complexity.
+One thing we did notice is that with higher model compelxities, there does seem to be a very slight sign of overfitting as shown below: the difference between test loss and training loss increases with model complexity.
 However, overall, we see massive improvements to our model and a more balanced performance.

 Train Set Performance:
 ![alt text](image-6.png)